Best Long Beach Restaurants

 Heritage

 In the mood for something fancy?
 Heritage is a renowned Long Beach restaurant that received its first Michelin star in 2023.
 The six-course menu changes with the seasons, but you can always expect to leave wildly impressed.
 One of the best things about Heritage is the fact that they source as locally and sustainably as possible, resulting in vibrant and fresh meals that feature everything from grilled seafood to braised veggies.
-The tasting menu costs $120 per person but the $60 wine pairing is well worth the splurge.
+The tasting menu costs $120 per person, and the $60 wine pairing is well worth the splurge.

 A PCH